 The house policies are resplendent in spring with bluebells and daffodils under fine oak trees.
 There are woodland gardens with azaleas, rhododendrons and a collection of trees and shrubs.
 The walled garden, which has evolved over a couple of centuries, is on two levels.
-The top half is a kitchen garden producing plants, fruit and vegetables for the house; a winter garden and ‘Muscat of Alexandria’ vinery have been heated by hydroelectric power for a 100 years.
-A magnificent Polylepis australis beckons to the lower ‘secret garden’ with its lawn, roses, magnolias and long mixed border.
+The top half is a kitchen garden producing plants, fruit and vegetables for the house; a winter garden and ‘Muscat of Alexandria’ vinery have been heated by hydroelectric power for 100 years.
+A magnificent Polylepis australis beckons to the lower Secret Garden with its lawn, roses, magnolias and long mixed border.
 It opens onto the banks of Ormsary Water.
-There are also woodland walks accessed through the upper woodland garden.
+There are also woodland walks accessed via the upper woodland garden.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.